alexyuly/chil/README.md

 #### Hierarchy

 Traditional object-oriented systems implement some form of communication hierarchy through keywords like "public" and "private".
 Components are limited in what methods they can call, but there is no explicit contract between each pair of components.
 Any component may "talk" to any other component with a public interface.
-Chil has a sense of physical space, within a hierachical graph of component instances.
+Chil has a sense of physical space, within a hierachical tree of component instances, called objects.
 Communication is only allowed between components which have explicitly connected input/output channels.

 #### Information